AdityaBaxla/app-dev-docs/docs/appdev-II-project/faq.md

 [[toc]]

+## Project Requirements

+#### Q: For the RBAC, do I need to use Flask-Security, or can I implement custom logic?

+A: Using flask-security is recomended but you can implement custom user login using Flask's session object, but ensure it meets the project’s requirements.

+#### Q: Is the use flask-restful mandatory ?
+A: flask-restful is not mandatory, however sending data through API's are mandatory.
+You can have your own implementation.

+#### Q: Do I need to use Vue.js as a CDN, or is CLI mandatory?

+A: Use of Vue.js CDN as well as CLI are allowed.

+#### Q: Can I use Vue.js 3 ?

+A: Yes, both Vue.js 2 as well as Vue.js 3 are allowed.

+#### Q: Is it mandatory to use ChartJS, or can I use Matplotlib for plotting?

+A: You can you use any charting library for showing visual data.

+#### Q: How many marks will be deducted if I fail to implement Celery tasks, and what is the weightage?

+A: The weightage for Celery jobs is significant, but failing to implement them won't fail the entire project.
+Marks will be deducted accordingly.

+#### Q: Is it necessary to set up a daily mail system as shown in the live session?

+A: Its not mandatory to follow live sessions, as per project requirement you can either setup mail, g-chat or SMS.

+#### Q: Is setting up mail through Mailhog or other email testing tool accepted?

+A: Yes, demonstration through mail testing tools are fine.

+#### Q: Can I use third-party libraries like PrimeVue or Vue Material for UI components?

+A: Yes, you can use third-party libraries, but ensure you understand and can explain their implementation in the viva.

+#### Q: Is it necessary to use Redis and Celery, or can RabbitMQ be used instead?

+A: Redis and Celery are mandatory however, RabbitMQ maybe allowed if you encounter issues with Redis, get confirmation from instructors.

+#### Q: Is the ER diagram mandatory, or can relations between tables be defined in words?

+A: While defining relations in words is acceptable, submitting an ER diagram is recommended.

+#### Q: Can I use SQLAlchemy for database management?

+A: Yes, SQLAlchemy is a commonly used ORM for Flask applications and is acceptable.
+E
+#### Q: I am unable to send emails to Gmail but can send them to Mailhog.
+Is this sufficient?

+A: Sending emails to Mailhog for testing is  accepted.

+#### Q: Use of Vuex mandatory?

+A: It's not mandatory

+#### Q: Can I build the project in windows?
+#### Q: Is the use of WSL mandatory?

+---

-## Project Submission Deadlines and Process
+## Submission

-### Q: When are the plagiarism test results released?
+#### Q: When are the plagiarism test results released?

-A: The results are typically released within a few days, but it can vary depending on the queue.
+A: The results are typically released within a few days after the current submission window ends, but it can vary depending on the queue.

-### Q: Can I enroll in the next term without penalty and with full assessment?
+#### Q: Can I enroll in the next term without penalty and with full assessment?

-A: You may enroll in the next term, but ensure that you adhere to any specific guidelines to avoid penalties.
+A: Yes you can enroll in the next term.

-### Q: Will I be automatically enrolled for the project in the next term, or do I need to register again?
+#### Q: Will I be automatically enrolled for the project in the next term, or do I need to register again?

-A: You need to register yourself again for the next term.
+A:

-### Q: Can invalid submissions be resubmitted?
+#### Q: Can invalid submissions be resubmitted?

-A: Resubmission policies may vary, but typically invalid submissions are given a chance for correction.
+A: Make sure to only submit when you are sure of the project, incase of invalid submission contact the course instructors.

-### Q: I accidentally submitted the wrong file.
+#### Q: I accidentally submitted the wrong file.
 Can I resubmit?

-A: Resubmission after the deadline might not be allowed, but contact support for exceptions.
+A: Resubmission after the deadline will not be allowed.

-### Q: I am getting a message that I am not eligible for project submission.
+#### Q: I am getting a message that I am not eligible for project submission after submitting the project.
 What should I do?

-A: If you see this message, contact support to verify your eligibility and resolve the issue.
+A: This is the normal behavior of the submission portal, we have received you project.

 ---

-## Zipping and File Submission
+## Zipping File

-### Q: What should be the format for the submission ZIP file?

-A: The ZIP file should include all relevant project files, excluding unnecessary folders like `node_modules`, `.venv`, and `.git`.
+#### Q: I am unable to submit my project due to exceeding file size limits.
+What can I do?

+A: Try reducing the file size by removing non-essential files and folders.
+Check for hidden files as well.

+#### Q: How do I reduce the file size for submission?

+A: Remove unnecessary files and folders like `node_modules`, `.venv`, `.git`, and large static files.
+Consider compressing images.
+Incase database is very large, it can also be deleted, you can add it in viva.

+#### Q: I'm using Mac OS for zipping and its not passing validation.

+A: It's hit or miss with MacOS zipping process, try to zip programmatically or upload your folder to google drive and download a zipped version from google drive.

-### Q: How can I zip my project folder programmatically?
+#### Q: How can I zip my project folder programmatically?

 A: You can use tools like `7z` or `gzip` from the terminal.
-Install `7z` with `sudo apt install p7zip-full`.

-### Q: How do I reduce the file size for submission?

-A: Remove unnecessary files and folders like `node_modules`, `.venv`, and large static files.
-Consider compressing images or splitting files.

-### Q: I am unable to submit my project due to exceeding file size limits.
-What can I do?

-A: Try reducing the file size by removing non-essential files and folders or splitting the submission into multiple parts if allowed.
+You can google how to install and use them for your particular operating system.

+#### Q: What should be the format for the submission ZIP file?

+A: One `root` folder, inside the root folder only `report.pdf` and `code` folder should be present.
+You can keep all you frontend, backend and other folders inside `code`.

 ---

-## Validation and Eligibility
+## Validation

-### Q: My validation passed, can I submit my project?
+#### Q: My validation passed, can I submit my project?

-A: If validation has passed, you should be able to submit.
-If not, ensure all requirements are met.
+A: If validation has passed, you can submit.

-### Q: What does a checksum failure mean, and how do I fix it?
+#### Q: What does a checksum failure mean, and how do I fix it?

-A: A checksum failure indicates that the file integrity check failed.
-Try re-compressing the file and validating again.
+A: A checksum failure indicates that code has been changed since you submitted your project.
+In such case you can download your project from the portal in presence of viva examiner and run your application.

-### Q: After submitting, I received a message that I am not eligible for project submission.
+#### Q: After submitting, I received a message that I am not eligible for project submission.
 Is my submission valid?

-A: If the project shows as "submitted," your submission is likely valid, but verify with support to confirm.

----

-## Project Requirements and Implementation

-### Q: For the RBAC, do I need to use Flask-Security, or can I implement custom logic?

-A: You can implement custom user login logic using Flask's session object, but ensure it meets the project’s requirements.

-### Q: How many marks will be deducted if I fail to implement Celery tasks, and what is the weightage?

-A: The weightage for Celery jobs is significant, but failing to implement them won't fail the entire project.
-Marks will be deducted accordingly.

-### Q: Is it necessary to set up a daily mail system as shown in the live session?

-A: Implementing a daily mail system is recommended, but if not feasible, ensure core functionalities are completed.

-### Q: Is it mandatory to use ChartJS, or can I use Matplotlib for plotting?

-A: Matplotlib can be used if it meets the project requirements, but ChartJS might be preferred for web-based visualizations.

-### Q: Can I use third-party libraries like PrimeVue or Vue Material for UI components?

-A: Yes, you can use third-party libraries, but ensure you understand and can explain their implementation.

-### Q: Is it necessary to use Redis and Celery, or can RabbitMQ be used instead?

-A: While Redis is recommended, RabbitMQ can be used if you encounter issues with Redis.

-### Q: Do I need to use Vue.js as a CDN, or is CLI mandatory?

-A: Vue.js can be used as a CDN, but ensure it aligns with the project guidelines.

-### Q: Is the ER diagram mandatory, or can relations between tables be defined in words?

-A: While defining relations in words is acceptable, submitting an ER diagram is recommended.

-### Q: Can I use SQLAlchemy for database management?

-A: Yes, SQLAlchemy is a commonly used ORM for Flask applications and is acceptable.

----

-## Troubleshooting and Technical Issues
+A: This is normal, we have received your project.

-### Q: I am having trouble with validation.
+#### Q: I am having trouble with validation.
 What should I do?

 A: Ensure all files are correctly formatted, and all guidelines are followed.
 If issues persist, contact support.

+---

+## Technical Issues

-### Q: My Redis server was working, but now it shows a connection error.
+#### Q: Redis shows a connection error.
 What should I do?

 A: Check that the Redis service is running and correctly configured.
 If issues persist, try restarting the service.

-### Q: I am unable to send emails to Gmail but can send them to Mailhog.
-Is this sufficient?

-A: Sending emails to Mailhog for testing is generally acceptable, but verify if Gmail functionality is required.

-### Q: My project report is based on a previous submission.
+#### Q: My project report is based on a previous submission.
 Will it be flagged for plagiarism?

 A: If the content is largely reused, it may be flagged.
 Ensure you make significant updates to avoid this.